safespring/web/content/schedule-demo-success.md

 ---
-title: "Thank you for scheduling a demo with Safespring"
+title: "Thank You for Scheduling a Demo with Safespring"
-language: "En"
+language: "en"
-date: 2024-08-23
+date: 2024-08-20
 draft: false
-section: "Excelent!"
+section: "Demo Scheduled"
-intro: "To confirm your booking, you need to accept the scheduled time by clicking the link in the email we just sent you.
-Check your inbox and make sure to verify your appointment."
+intro: "Thank you for your interest in Safespring, the trusted European cloud platform that meets data protection laws.
+We’re excited to show you how our solutions can support your business."
 background: "safespring-blue-fade2.svg"
 darkmode: "off"
 sidebarimage: "safespring-petter.jpg"
-sidebartext: "My name is Petter Hylin, and I’m your contact at Safespring.
-Feel free to reach out if you have any questions."
+sidebartext: "My name is Petter Hylin, and I’ll be your main contact at Safespring.
+If you have any questions before our demo, feel free to reach out."
 sidebarphone: "073-533 65 21"
 sidebarmail: "petter.hylin@safespring.com"
 socialmedia: ""
+sidebarlinkname: "Explore Our Solutions"
+sidebarlinkurl: "/services"
+sidebarlinkname2: "Contact Safespring"
+sidebarlinkurl2: "/contact"
 saas: ""
 aliases: ""
 noindex: "yes"
 ---

 {{< ingress >}}
-Thank you for scheduling a demo with Safespring!
-We’re excited to show you how our cloud and infrastructure services can benefit your organization.
+Your demo has been successfully scheduled!
+We’re looking forward to meeting with you and demonstrating how Safespring can enhance your data infrastructure.
+In the meantime, feel free to explore the resources below to learn more about what we offer.
 {{< /ingress >}}

-{{% note "Confirm your booking" %}}
-Please note: To confirm your booking, you need to accept the scheduled time by clicking the link in the email we just sent you.
-Check your inbox and make sure to verify your appointment.
-{{% /note %}}

-Once confirmed, you’ll receive additional details and reminders leading up to the demo.
-We look forward to connecting with you and helping you explore our solutions tailored to your needs.
+Safespring is a European public cloud platform built to meet compliance needs within the EU.
+With a strong focus on digital sovereignty and open standards, Safespring offers services like virtual servers, large-scale storage, and backup as a service.
+Our datacenters in Sweden and Norway provide a secure and proven platform for government bodies, data-driven companies, and the academic sector.

 {{< icon-block-container >}}
-	{{< icon-block icon="fa-solid fa-map-location-dot" text="Safespring’s Datacenters" link="/about-safespring/datacenters/" color="#32cd32">}}
+	{{< icon-block icon="fa-solid fa-map-location-dot" text="Safespring's Datacenters" link="/about/datacenter/" color="#32cd32">}}
-	{{< icon-block icon="fa-solid fa-film" text="Watch our Webcasts" link="/webinar/" color="#195F8C">}}
+	{{< icon-block icon="fa-solid fa-film" text="Watch Our Webcasts" link="/webinars/" color="#195F8C">}}
-	{{< icon-block icon="fa-kit fa-safespring-icon" text="Learn about Safespring" link="/about-safespring/" color="#3C9BCD">}}
+	{{< icon-block icon="fa-kit fa-safespring-icon" text="Get to Know Us" link="/about-safespring/" color="#3C9BCD">}}
-	{{< icon-block icon="fa-solid fa-lightbulb-on" text="Read Solution Briefs" link="/solution-briefs/" color="#3C9BCD">}}
+	{{< icon-block icon="fa-solid fa-lightbulb-on" text="Read Solution Briefs" link="/solution-brief/" color="#3C9BCD">}}
-	{{< icon-block icon="fa-solid fa-gavel" text="Read about Schrems II" link="/whitepaper/schrems-ii/" color="#FA690F">}}
+	{{< icon-block icon="fa-solid fa-gavel" text="Learn About Schrems II" link="/whitepapers/schrems-ii/" color="#FA690F">}}
 	{{< icon-block icon="fa-solid fa-code" text="Safespring & Kubernetes" link="/services/container-platform/" color="#32cd32">}}
 {{< /icon-block-container >}}

-{{< horisontal-card image="/img/card/safespring-art-logo.svg" cardtitle="Presentation" link="/publications/safespring-introduction.pdf" linktext="Open Presentation" text="Take a closer look at Safespring and our Swedish cloud platform focused on compliance, handling sensitive data, and GDPR." >}}
+{{< horisontal-card image="/img/card/safespring-art-logo.svg" cardtitle="Presentation" link="/publications/safespring-introduction.pdf" linktext="Open Presentation" text="Take a closer look at Safespring and our European cloud platform focused on compliance, sensitive data handling, and GDPR." >}}